 1.5 Diverse Learning Environments.
 Candidates are prepared with the critical skills necessary for creating inclusive environments that support all students' cultural and linguistic diversity, social and emotional health, and use these as assets to support P-12 learning.
 The focus of the narrative is centered on the data from TIAI indicators 20-24.
 Data analysis and/or interpretation of how data was used to improve program may or may not have been provided.
 Narrative focuses on a skill learned in coursework needed to customize learning for learners with individual differences.
-Data from the last 2/3 cycles of TIAI indicators 20-24 were provided.
-Data analysis and/or interpretations of how data was used to improve program may or may not have been provided. were provided including data analysis and interpretation of how data was used to improve program.
+Datafrom the last 2/3 cycles of TIAI indicators 20-24 were provided.
+Data analysis and/or interpretations of how data was used to improve program may or may not have been provided.
+Impact on Student Learning (Teacher Work Sample) were provided including data analysis and interpretation of how data was used to improve program.
 Narrative highlights knowledge and skills learned in coursework needed to customize learning for learners with a range of individual differences (such as abilities, learning experiences, and talents) and potential biases that impact expectations for and relationships with learners.
-Supporting evidence shall include CRT are highlighted in syllabi.
+Supporting evidence shall include CLRP are highlighted in syllabi.
 Data from last 3 cycles of TIAI indicators 20-24 were provided including data analysis and interpretation of how data was used to improve program.
 1.6 Technology.
-Candidates use technology effectively to design, implement, and assess The focus of the narrative is centered on the data from TIAI indicator 6.
-Data analysis and/or Narrative focuses on a skill learned through coursework on use of technology in lesson planning.
-Data from Narrative focuses on knowledge and skills learned through coursework on use of technology to incorporate learning experiences; propose solutions, forge new understandings, solve problems, and imagine interpretation of how data was used to improve program may or may not have been provided. last 2/3 cycles of TIAI indicator 6 were provided.
-Data analysis and/or interpretations of how data critical thinking skills in the curriculum's learning goals.
-Data from last 3 cycles of TIAI indicator 6 were possibilities by making was used to improve provided including data content relevant to learners - program may or may not analysis and interpretation of in both face-to-face and have been provided. how data was used to virtual environments. improve program.
+The focus of the narrative is Narrative focuses on a skill Narrative focuses on Candidates use technology centered on the data from learned through coursework knowledge and skills learned effectively to design, TIAI indicator 6.
+Data on use of technology in through coursework on use implement, and assess analysis and/or lesson planning.
+Data from of technology to incorporate learning experiences; interpretation of how data- last 2/3 cycles of TIAI critical thinking skills in the propose solutions, forge new was used to improve indicator 6 were provided. curriculum's learning goals.

+understandings, solve program may or may not Data analysis and/or Data from last 3 cycles of problems, and imagine have been provided. interpretations of how data- TIAI indicator 6 were possibilities by making was used to improve provided including data content relevant to learners program may or may not analysis and interpretation of in both face-to-face and have been provided. how data was used to virtual environments. improve program.
 1.7 Professional The focus of the narrative is Narrative focuses on Narrative focuses on Responsibilities. centered on the data from professional dispositions at candidates' professional The Mississippi Educator Professional Dispositions. exit.
-Data from last 2/3 responsibility to learn the Code of Conduct and Data analysis and/or cycles of Professional Mississippi Educator Code professional dispositions are interpretation of how data Dispositions and TIAI of Conduct in ongoing embedded and assessed at was used to improve indicator 25 were provided. learning opportunities. multiple checkpoints program may or may not Data analysis and/or Candidates are assessed at throughout the program. have been provided. interpretations of how data multiple checkpoints in the was used to improve program.
+Data from last 2/3 responsibility to learn the Code of Conduct and Data analysis and/or eycles of Professional Mississippi Educator Code professional dispositions are interpretation of how data Dispositions and TIAI of Conduct in ongoing embedded and assessed at was used to improve indicator 25 were provided. learning opportunities. multiple checkpoints program may or may not Data analysis and/or Candidates are assessed at throughout the program. have been provided. interpretations of how data multiple checkpoints in the was used to improve program.
 Data from last 3 program may or may not cycles of Professional have been provided.
-Dispositions and TIAI indicator 25 were provided including data analysis and interpretation of how data was used to improve program.
-Comments:
+Dispositions and TIAI - indicator 25 were provided including data analysis and interpretation of how data was used to improve program.